 4. Trial Period Subscription Fees

-Many services, like streaming, apps, or subscriptions offer a free trial of their services for a limited period of time.
-It is a smart way of marketing while providing potential customers the opportunity to experience their offering firsthand.
+Like streaming, apps, or subscriptions, many services offer a free trial of their services for a limited period.
+It is an intelligent way of marketing while providing potential customers the opportunity to experience their offering firsthand.
 The problem begins when people forget to cancel their subscriptions.

-Most services collect the bank and/or card details of subscribers beforehand along with their personal details.
+Most services collect subscribers’ bank and card details beforehand, along with their details.
 When people forget to cancel their free subscription, the system automatically registers them as regular subscribers.
-This is a standard arrangement that you will be made aware of when you sign up for the free service.
-However, it will be mentioned in the fine print, and hence you may not notice it.
+This is a standard arrangement that you will know when you sign up for the free service.
+However, it will be mentioned in the fine print, so you may not notice it.

 How can you save the fee on unwanted subscriptions to such platforms?
 Set an alert on your calendar or mobile phone for a couple of days before the free trial ends.
 Then, you can cancel before getting charged.

 Individually, these fees may seem like a small amount to be worried about.
-Collectively, they become a major amount every month.
+Collectively, they become a significant amount every month.
 They could even add up to a few hundred dollars annually.
-Make sure you identify these fees and apply the suggested measures to save some money.
+Make sure you identify these fees and apply the suggested measures to save money.